Find a Support Group

 Parents of Children with DS and Other Special Health Care Needs

-Co-hosted with Boston Children's Hospital Down Syndrome Program.
-Meets quarterly in Waltham with a variety of guest speakers; child care provided.
+Co-hosted with Boston Children’s Hospital Down Syndrome Program.
+Meets quarterly.

 For parents and caregivers of teens and adults with Down syndrome and mental health challenges.
-Every other month meetings at our office in Burlington facilitated by Mary-Frances Garber, licensed genetic counselor.
+Every other month meetings facilitated by Mary-Frances Garber, licensed genetic counselor.
 Workshops with guest speaker held 2-3 times per year.

 Social events for Portuguese-speaking families in the Arlington area